jonasblasques/data-engineering-zoomcamp-notes/1_Containerization-and-Infrastructure-as-Code/README.md

 Under General give the Server a name: Docker localhost

-Under Connection add the same host name: pg-database, port:5432 user:root2 and password:root2
+Under Connection add the same host name: pg-database, port:5432 user:root and password:root

 We use port 5432 because we are accessing from a docker container.
 If it were the case of accessing from the host machine, it would be port 5433.